twinfoundation/framework/packages/crypto-cli/docs/reference/functions/actionCommandAddress.md

 • **opts.json?**: `string`

-Output the address to a JSON file.
+Output the data to a JSON file.

-• **opts.appendJson**: `boolean`
+• **opts.mergeJson**: `boolean`

-Append the address to a JSON file.
+Merge the data to a JSON file.

 • **opts.env?**: `string`

-Output the address to an environment file.
+Output the data to an environment file.

-• **opts.appendEnv**: `boolean`
+• **opts.mergeEnv**: `boolean`

-Append the address to an environment file.
+Merge the data to an environment file.

 ## Returns